fakhrulhilal/tender-management/README.md

 }
 ```

+## Running inside docker container

+Open your console and change directory to the git repo, and run `docker compose up`.
+When running inside docker container, it will use _Container_ as environment mode, be sure to use this appsetting.json for all projects.
+It publish 2 things in the container image:
+1. The web API it self under /app/web directory
+2. The db migration script (along with executable binary) under /app/migration

+By default, web API will do migration using EF core and yuniql.
+However, yuniql need to specify path to migration script or using current directory as workspace.
+At starting up web API, we can specify migration folder by passing parameter `--dbpath /app/migration`.

 ## Using redis as distriuted cache

 Get redis server using docker by using this command: `docker run --name redis-cache -p 6379:6379 -d redis`.
 And then configure the appsettings.json for this key: